Tripetalocerinae

 Tripetalocerinae is a subfamily of groundhoppers or pygmy grasshoppers.
 There are at least two genera and two described species, found in India, China, Indo-China and Malesia.

+Description

+Groudhoppers in this subfamily are characterised by having relatively very large antennae, but consisting of only eight segments (other Tetrigidae usually have more than 11).

 Genera

-These two genera belong to the subfamily Tripetalocerinae:
+Two monotypic genera belong to the single tribe Tripetalocerini: